 Tenants have the right to have guests in their apartments without the landlord's consent as long as the guest(s) behave properly and lawfully.
 This includes overnight guests.
-Note that after 30 days, a guest is considered an occupant, and the landlord has the right to know the name of that person.
-See The Difference Between Tenants and Occupants, page 11 of this document.
+Note that after 30 days, a guest is considered an occupant, and the landlord has the right to know the name of that person. (see The Difference Between Tenants and Occupants, page 11).